toyknight/toyknight.github.io/_posts/2017-11-08-looping-view-pager.markdown

     @Override
     public void onPageScrollStateChanged(int state) {
-        //Let's wait for the animation to be completed then do the jump (if we do this in
-        //onPageSelected(int position) scroll animation will be canceled). if (state == ViewPager.SCROLL_STATE_IDLE && jumpPosition >= 0) {
+        //Let's wait for the animation to complete then do the jump. if (state == ViewPager.SCROLL_STATE_IDLE && jumpPosition >= 0) {
             //Jump without animation so the user is not aware what happened. viewPager.setCurrentItem(jumpPosition, false);